-- (a) The maximum number of common shares issuable pursuant to the New Plan (including all options that were outstanding under the Existing Plan) shall not exceed 10% of the issued shares of the Company at the time of the stock option grant. - (b) The following restrictions on issuances of stock options are applicable under the New Plan: - (i) no optionee may be granted an option if that option would result in the total number of stock options granted to the optionee in the previous 12 months exceeding 5% of the issued and outstanding common shares, unless the Company has obtained disinterested shareholder approval in accordance with Exchange Policies; - (ii) the aggregate number of options granted to optionees conducting Investor Relations Activities (as defined in the Exchange Policies) in any 12-month period must not exceed 2% of the issued and outstanding common shares, calculated at the time of grant; and - (iii) the aggregate number of options granted to any one consultant in any 12-month period must not exceed 2% of the issued and outstanding common shares, calculated at the time of grant.
+The Plan provides for the following restrictions: (i) no Participant may be granted an option if that option would result in the total number of stock options granted to the Participants in the previous 12 months, exceeding 5% of the issued and outstanding common shares unless the Company has obtained disinterested shareholder approval in accordance with the policies of the TSXV; (ii) the aggregate number of options granted to Participants conducting Investor Relations Activities (as defined in the policies of the TSXV) in any 12 month period must not exceed 2% of the issued and outstanding common shares, calculated at the time of grant; and, (iii) the aggregate number of options granted to any one consultant in any 12 month period must not exceed 2% of the issued and outstanding common shares, calculated at the time of grant.
+In addition, Options granted to consultants conducting Investor Relations Activities will vest over a period of not less than 12 months as to 25% on the date that is three months from the date of grant, and a further 25% on each successive date that is three months from the date of the previous vesting or such longer vesting period as the Board may determine.
+Vesting of Options is otherwise at the discretion of the Board.